fp-ts/core/Overview.md

 ### Compactable

+`Compactable` represents data structures which can be compacted / separated.

 | Name        | Given             | To             |
 | ----------- | ----------------- | -------------- |
 | **compact** | `F<Option<A>>`    | `F<A>`         |
 | separate    | `F<Either<A, B>>` | `[F<A>, F<B>]` |

 ### Contravariant

+Contravariant functors.

 Extends: